 Discussion: limits of public code

-Finally, a discussion took place where to start off with the development of public code.
-Is it possible to start with the value-perspective first and tie in a production perspective later, or do both need to be operative from the very start?
+Finally, a discussion took place about where to start with the development of public code.
+Is it possible to start with the values perspective first and tie in a production perspective later, or do both need to be operative from the very start?
 Or should there possibly be a tiered system with A/B/C qualifications?